China Will Remain a Key Factor in US–India Relations Over the Next 5 Years: Experts

 “Amrit Kaal” has become a catchphrase for what Modi sees as a time of “exponential strides” in the country’s development, according to a government news release.

-In line with this perceived golden age is “Viksit Bharat@2047,” the current Indian government’s roadmap for economic progress.
-“Viksit Bharat” means “developed India,” and Modi’s goal is for India to become a completely developed economy by 2047.
+In line with this perceived golden age is “Viksit Bharat@2047,” the Indian government’s roadmap for economic progress.
+Meaning “Developed India,” it lays out Modi’s goal for India to become a completely developed economy by 2047.

-“This is the period in the history of India when the country is going to take a quantum leap,“ Modi said during the event, citing examples of other countries who have become developed nations.
-“For India, this is the time, right time.”
+“This is the period in the history of India when the country is going to take a quantum leap,“ Modi said during a related event targeting India’s youth.
+Citing examples of other countries that have become developed nations, Modi said that, “For India, this is the time, right time.”

-Pande highlighted the United States’ role in helping India achieve its mid-century goals.
+Pande highlighted the role the United States might play in this.
 “India needs foreign investment [and] technology, and by and large India will use the U.S. as the trusted partner for this,” she said.

-One of the fastest growing economies in the world, India is widely projected to surpass Japan and Germany to become the world’s third largest economy by 2027, according to a recent Morgan Stanley report.
+One of the fastest-growing economies in the world, India is widely projected to become the world’s third-largest economy by 2027.

-The investment firm expects India “to drive one-fifth of global growth in the coming decade—an assumption that hinges on the country’s growing status as the back office and factory to the world,” the report said.
+Investment firm Morgan Stanley expects India “to drive one-fifth of global growth in the coming decade—an assumption that hinges on the country’s growing status as the back office and factory to the world,” it wrote in a June report.

-American businesses see India as an alternate to China, she said.
-They know they can’t completely move out of China right now—but besides Vietnam, Indonesia and Philippines, they see India as an alternate for “economies of scale or bigger companies and technology.”
+American businesses know they can’t completely move out of China right now, but they see India, alongside Vietnam, Indonesia, and the Philippines, as alternative options for “economies of scale or bigger companies and technology,” she said.

-Despite a maturing of India–U.S. bilateral ties, including improvement in the two countries’ strategic and economic partnership, there’s one distinct exception: an ongoing India–United States rivalry at the World Trade Organization (WTO).
-Every year the diplomatic missions of the two nations battle it out in Geneva and at other WTO conferences, over rewriting or strengthening WTO rules vis-a-vis their perceived interests and markets.
+Although U.S.–India bilateral ties are improving overall, including in their strategic and economic partnership, there is one distinct exception: the countries’ ongoing rivalry at the World Trade Organization (WTO).
+Every year, the diplomatic missions of the two nations battle it out in Geneva and at other WTO venues over trade rules.

-“India and the U.S. have differing views when it comes to issues at the WTO.
-While there are some disagreements that are easier to fix, there are some that are difficult.
-India is a developing economy; it still has millions of people under poverty and so it is keen to ensure that its subsidies—primarily agricultural—are viewed favorably.
-The U.S. and many European countries differ with India on this issue,” said Pande.
+“India is a developing economy; it still has millions of people under poverty and so it is keen to ensure that its subsidies—primarily agricultural—are viewed favorably.
+The U.S. and many European countries differ with India on this issue,” Pande said.

-She said India wants to ensure protection for its indigenous industries and is concerned that totally free trade will hurt them.
-That’s why it has “strong protectionist tendencies,” she said.
+She said India wants to ensure protection for its domestic industries and is concerned that totally free trade will hurt them.
+That’s why it has “strong protectionist tendencies.”

 “At a time when many countries around the world are turning protectionist, including the U.S., India’s actions are not altogether surprising,” she said.

-Last year Modi and Biden mutually resolved six “outstanding trade disputes,” according to the Indian Ministry of Commerce and Industry.
+Last year, Modi and President Joe Biden mutually resolved six “outstanding trade disputes,” according to the Indian Ministry of Commerce and Industry.
 Three of the disputes terminated at WTO were filed by India, while the other three were filed by the United States.

-However, “a certain maturity has come in the relationship and the two sides can deal with the differences in a very mature manner.
-And that, I think, is the result of institutionalization that has happened in the relationship,” he said.
+Pant said that despite these challenges, “a certain maturity has come in the relationship, and the two sides can deal with the differences in a very mature manner.”

-That institutionalization takes the form of multiple channels of communication between the two sides, and regular interface between the two bureaucracies, according to Pant.
+That maturity has come about as the result of institutionalization in the relationship, he said, which takes the form of multiple channels of communication between the two sides, and regular interfacing between the two bureaucracies.

 “Based on that, we'll continue to see growth in this very, very important relationship in the next five years,” he said.